My grandfather taught me that word when I was young, meaning that everything around us is on fire, but we’re not stopping. Carry on.

 Less great when your home office is on the first floor, directly in the line of fire for the cacophony of every machine buzz and lawn-side conversation.
 Which is near-daily most seasons.

-Our own yard, with an active family and an energetic dog, is never going to look like a golf course, but it looks normal.
+Our own yard, with an active family and an energetic dog, will never look like a golf course, but it still looks normal...ish.

-Weeks after closing on the house, I came home to find neighbor and his wife standing in my driveway asking who exactly lived here.
+Weeks after closing on our house, I came home to find said neighbor and his wife standing in my driveway, asking who exactly lived here.
 Which cars were whose, and who was coming and going.

-There were multiple intrusions on our personal authority until, at some point, he started having “conversations” with other neighbors about us, who were kind (and amused) enough to inform us that a weird narrative was forming.
+At some point, he started having conversations with other neighbors about us, who were kind (and amused) enough to inform us that a weird narrative was forming.

 Our routines (if you were observing them like a creeper) didn’t help.
 They were unpredictable on purpose.
 Sometimes we were all gone.
 Sometimes we weren’t.

-At the time, I had actual problems to deal with so if they weren’t talking directly to me, I had no time or interest in entertaining…whatever the hell was going on.
+At the time, I had actual problems to deal with, so if they weren’t talking directly to me, I had no time or interest in entertaining…whatever the hell was going on over there.

 Plus deadlines, platform upgrades, outreach, and marketing.
 And everything else I had no idea I needed to know and do to get these things off the ground.